United States Army

 Army Reserve: 582,000

-Within the continental US (CONUS) there are six army level HQs (1st Army to 6th Army), these are primarily tasked a mobilization role in times of national crisis.
-They can be activated for operations such as 3rd Army in the Gulf war.
+Within the CONUS there are six army level HQs (1st Army to 6th Army), these are primarily tasked in a mobilization role in times of national crisis but can be activated for operations such as 3rd Army in the Gulf war.
 The two active armies, 7th Army in Europe and 8th Army in Korea are on full operational status.
 Within CONUS all active duty units are assigned to Corps and most have a wartime deployment role.
 The Corps in CONUS are:

-This is a small Corps charged with experimentation and development, but also has emergency deployment tasks.
-It is likely that I Corp would deploy to US Army Pacific, probably with 7th Infantry Division (ID), along with its artillery, aviation and air defence brigades.
+This is a small Corps charged with experimentation and development, but has emergency deployment tasks.
+It is likely that I Corp would deploy to US Army Pacific, probably with 7th Infantry Division (ID) and its artillery, aviation and air defence brigades.
 9th ID is a very unique formation; it is the testbed light wheeled vehicles and rapid ground mobility.
 This division was earmarked to deploy to Northern Germany or Denmark, however its lightly armored infantry ((HMMWV or Desert Patrol Vehicles), combined with only having two tanks battalions (in its National Guard round-out brigade) may have precluded its employment on that front.
 Its high speed cross country mobility, on the other hand made the unit ideal for desert operations, and its relative lack of heavy equipment made it suitable for complex terrain such as jungle, densely forested areas or even mountains.

 The complete opposite of I Corps, this corps is a massive organization which is destined for Europe in its entirety.
-An initial glance at the organization is misleading however.
 III Corps, in addition to its own formations, is a holding organization for 7th Army in Europe and holds most of the heavy mechanized and armored formations stationed in the US.
-Divisions tasked with rapidly reinforcing both Europe based Corps through REFORGER are held under command of III Corps for training and administration while in CONUS, their parent Corps have operational command however.
-III Corps will deploy to northern Germany and operate as part of NORTHAG (British Army on the Rhine) while formations supporting V & VII Corps will be under command of CENTAG (7th US Army).
+Divisions tasked with rapidly reinforcing both of the Europe based Corps through REFORGER, are held under command of III Corps for training and administration but, their parent Corps maintain operational command.
+Operationally, III Corps will deploy to northern Germany and operate as part of NORTHAG (British Army on the Rhine) while formations supporting V & VII Corps will be under command of CENTAG (7th US Army).

 XVIII Airborne Corps